 What is your organizational history and structure?

-Field Ready was conceived at Singularity University located in Mountain View, Calif., by Eric James and Nick Haan in August 2012.
-Incorporated in late 2013, Field Ready and received its 501c3 status in 2014.
-Staff, volunteers and supporters have been added as we've become operationally capable.
-We're governed by a Board of Directors and receive support from two separate bodies: Sector Technical Advisors and an external Advisors Group.
-More information about our structure can be found here.
+Field Ready was conceived as group of organizations at Singularity University located in Mountain View, California, by Eric James and Nick Haan in August 2012.
+Incorporated in late 2013, Field Ready in the US and received its 501c3 status in 2014.
+Other legal entities have been formed since then, each with a separate board of directors.
+Staff, volunteers and supporters have been added as we've become operationally capable and scaled our approach.

 What activities do you undertake and who does the design?